-Netflix April 2017: Here’s Everything Coming To, And Leaving Netflix In April
+Netflix April 2017: Here’s Everything Coming To And Leaving Netflix In April

 — jasmine (@salsaverde) March 24, 2017

 As you all know, new additions means we have to say goodbye to some of our favorites.
-Staring on April 1, Netflix is making some major cuts, meaning you need to start binge watching now!
-Among the titles being cut in April are, Ally McBeal: Seasons 1 – 5, Ferris Bueller’s Day Off, Buffy the Vampire Slayer: Seasons 1 – 7, House, M.D.: Seasons 1 – 8 and the entire Superman collection.
+Starting on April 1, Netflix is making some major cuts, meaning you need to start binge watching now!
+Among the titles being cut in April are Ally McBeal: Seasons 1 – 5, Ferris Bueller’s Day Off, Buffy the Vampire Slayer: Seasons 1 – 7, House, M.D.: Seasons 1 – 8, and the entire Superman collection.

 Coming to Netflix in April